 There remain important questions about the potential use of cross-situational word learning.
 Recently, Smith, Suanda, and Yu (2014) questioned whether infants are able to learn words cross-situationally outside of laboratory settings, in noisier contexts. [add more here]

 Yu and Smith (2007, 2008) propose two ideas for the mechanisms that learners use to arrive at the conclusion that a word refers to a certain object across situations.
 The first idea, here referred to as multiple-alternative tracking, is that learners track multiple alternatives for the possible referent, and the second, single-hypothesis tracking, is that learners store a single strong hypothesis about the object a word refers to.
 Much of the literature since then, including the present study, has focused on distinguishing between these processes, with recent attention directed toward the ways in which they might interact.
-In the immediately following section, I will explain some of the arguments and evidence that have been put forth first for multiple-alternative tracking, then for single-hypothesis tracking, and finally for combinative accounts of both ideas.
+In the immediately following section, I will explain some of the arguments and evidence that have been put forth first for multiple-alternative tracking, then for single-hypothesis tracking, and finally for integrative accounts of both ideas.

 Competing accounts of cross-situational word learning processes